-- 1. Read General Rules - Champion and Reserve Champion Intermediate and Senior Showman in the Beef Swine/Hog, Sheep and Meat Goat divisions are eligible to participate. - If the Champion or Reserve Champion Showman are in from an earlier show the 3rd place winner will have the option to compete.
-If the 3rd place winner declines this process will continue in descending order until there are two eligible competitors. - 4.
-The Round Robin contestants will be selected in species show order. - 5.
-Competitors are responsible for bringing their own animal in the species they are representing to the contest.
-The animal should not be fitted but should be cleaned and in show condition. - 6.
-All showman should be dressed in appropriate show attire for their species - 7.
-Each participant is required to show all four species.
-Participants will receive a score from each species and those scores will be totaled to determine the Champion and Reserve Champion for each age group. - 8.
-Winners will be announced prior to the Livestock Sale on Monday evening.
+- Read General Rules - Champion and Reserve Champion Intermediate and Senior Showman in the Beef Swine/Hog, Sheep and Meat Goat divisions are eligible to participate. - If the Champion or Reserve Champion Showman are qualified in another show the 3rd place winner will have the option to compete.
+If the 3rd place winner declines this process will continue in descending order until there are two eligible competitors. - If a Round Robin participant qualifies (grand or reserve grand) in multiple species he/she will be allowed to represent in their species of choice.
+They must meet with the superintendent and agent, to submit their choice. - Competitors are responsible for bringing their own animal that was shown in the showmanship class in the species they are representing to the contest.
+The animal should not be fitted but should be cleaned and in show condition. - All showman should be dressed in appropriate show attire for their species - Each participant is required to show all four species.
+Participants will receive a score from each species and those scores will be totaled to determine the Champion and Reserve Champion for each age group. - Winners will be announced prior to the Livestock Sale on Monday evening.